ula-aca/ula-aca-plugins/packages/issue-credential/README.md

-# Universal Ledger Agent - Aries Cloudagent Connection Plugin
+# Universal Ledger Agent - Aries Cloudagent Issue Credential Plugin

 This package handles everything that has to do with issueing and exchanging credentials.
-It has classes to perform connection related actions aswell as to listen for credential exchnage events.
+It has classes to perform credential related actions aswell as to listen for credential exchange events.

 ## Usage